SwissStatsR/submit/README.md

 renv::init()
 ```

-### `.Rbuildignore` file
+### Other files

-All files and folders (except R packages required folders and files, see above)
+If for some reasons the R projects cannot follow an R package structure, all
-should be listed in the `.Rbuildignore` file.
+the other files and folders should be listed in the `.Rbuildignore` file.
 For this you can use:

 ``` r
 usethis::use_build_ignore()